amalthomas111/SBF/README.md

 #> For asbf cor, # iteration = 196 final error = 1411.555
 ```

-    #> After optimization, for all three A-SBF factorizations, the final error is the same (up to 2 decimals)
-    #> The final error is 1411.56
+    #> After optimization, for all three A-SBF factorizations, the final erroris the same (up to 2 decimals).The final error is 1411.56

 ### Analysis using a test gene expression dataset